 Success, to me, means growth.
 The idea of success can be tricky and a little deceiving if we are working with the wrong mindset.
 By focusing on an idea of perfection, we become trapped by the need to perform and we surrender our worth to our inevitable human imperfection.
-When we focus on our identity - on who we want to become (kind, honest, patient, authentic, trustworthy, etc.) - success becomes much more sustainable as we can create small, daily habits that move us towards this ideal.
+When we focus on our identity - on whom we want to become (kind, honest, patient, authentic, trustworthy, etc.) - success becomes much more sustainable as we can create small, daily habits that move us towards this ideal.
 This way, we can measure success by our journey towards the expression of our identity rather than by our works alone, which are destined to fall short of perfection.

 What is something that you're proud of in your business experiences?

 I am proud of Tech Talent South's willingness to prioritize inclusion.
 We have done incredible work to impact our underserved and underrepresented communities through strategic outreach initiatives, tuition-free training, and career advancement opportunities.
-We have created an internal task force to continue our corporate team's growth in this area and to change the way we do business to prioritize this work.
+In addition, we have created an internal task force to continue our corporate team's growth in this area and change the way we do business to prioritize this work.
 We have also partnered with organizations to produce events focused on elevating women and BIPOC in tech by motivating people to move from dialogue to action.
 I have been deeply humbled to be a part of these initiatives and am proud to work for a company that champions these efforts.

 In moments of self-doubt or adversity, how do you build yourself back up?